 What are some common signs of a supportive boss?

-A supportive boss might smile, nod, and maintain open body posture.
+A supportive boss might smile, nod, and maintain an open body posture.
 They often make eye contact and give positive feedback.

 How can I improve my relationship with my boss?